paragonsean/404StarLink/v1/java-client/docs/ProjectsApi.md

 |-------------|-------------|------------------|
 | **200** | Successful response |  -  |

-<a id="monitoringProjectsDashboardsDelete"></a>
+<a id="vpcaccessProjectsLocationsConnectorsDelete"></a>
-# **monitoringProjectsDashboardsDelete**
+# **vpcaccessProjectsLocationsConnectorsDelete**
-> Object monitoringProjectsDashboardsDelete(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType)
+> Operation vpcaccessProjectsLocationsConnectorsDelete(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType)

-Deletes an existing custom dashboard.This method requires the monitoring.dashboards.delete permission on the specified dashboard.
-For more information, see Cloud Identity and Access Management (https://cloud.google.com/iam).
+Deletes a Serverless VPC Access connector.
+Returns NOT_FOUND if the resource does not exist.

 ### Example
 ```java